Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Clinical Guidelines

-The UK's National Institute for Health and Care Excellence (NICE) guidelines (NG193) represent a significant milestone in chronic pain management.
+Leading national health guidance, such as those in the UK, represent a significant milestone in chronic pain management.
 These guidelines explicitly recommend non-pharmacological interventions, particularly psychological therapies such as Cognitive Behavioural Therapy (CBT) or Acceptance and Commitment Therapy (ACT), for managing chronic primary pain.
+While specific statistics on MBSR/CBT effectiveness or claims about the Default Mode Network are beyond the scope of this discussion, the broader scientific literature consistently supports the efficacy of such psychological approaches.

-Crucially, NG193 also advises against the routine initiation of opioids for chronic primary pain, highlighting concerns about their long-term effectiveness and potential for harm.
+Crucially, national guidelines also advise against the routine initiation of opioids for chronic primary pain, highlighting concerns about their long-term effectiveness and potential for harm.
 This emphasis on psychological and self-management strategies underscores a move away from purely medicalized models, aligning with an evidence-based, integrative philosophy.

 Flourish OS